yizhak-lab-ccg/scXpand/docs/contributing.rst

    - Entry has no bullet points
    - Entry contains only placeholder dashes
    - Date format is incorrect

+3. **Best practices:**
+   - Use descriptive bullet points for each change
+   - Group related changes together
+   - Use present tense ("Add feature" not "Added feature")
+   - Include breaking changes prominently
+   - Reference issue numbers when relevant

+**Example of a complete release process:**

+1. Make your code changes and tests
+2. Add changelog entry for the next version
+3. Create and merge a pull request
+4. Go to GitHub Actions → Release workflow
+5. Click "Run workflow" → Select version type → Run
+6. Monitor the automated release process

 Version Management
 ------------------